omarandstuff/reducthor/README.md

   path: '/posts',
   method: 'get',
   onAction: (state: any): any => state, // At the moment we call the action from the reducthor object
-  onRequestOk: (state, response: AxiosResponse): any => state, // The request was successful,
+  onRequestOk: (state, response: AxiosResponse): any => state, // The request was successful
-  onRequestError: (state, error: AxiosError): any => state, // The request return with some error status number
+  onRequestError: (state, error: AxiosError): any => state, // The request returned with some error status number
   onUploadProgress: (state: any, progressEvent: any): any => state, // axios can provide this event sometimes
   onDownloadProgress: (state: any, progressEvent: any) => state: any, // axios can provide this event sometimes
   onFinish: (state: any): any => state // This happens at last either with a successfull request or not